Triumph Bancorp (NASDAQ:TBK) Announces Earnings Results

-Triumph Bancorp (NASDAQ:TBK) issued its quarterly earnings data on Tuesday.
-The financial services provider reported $1.08 earnings per share for the quarter, beating analysts’ consensus estimates of $1.02 by $0.06, Fidelity Earnings reports.
+Triumph Bancorp (NASDAQ:TBK) announced its quarterly earnings results on Tuesday.
+The financial services provider reported $1.08 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.02 by $0.06, Fidelity Earnings reports.
 Triumph Bancorp had a return on equity of 14.39% and a net margin of 25.46%.

 Triumph Bancorp, Inc operates as a financial holding company for TBK Bank, SSB that provides various banking and commercial finance products and services to retail customers and small-to-mid-sized businesses in the United States.
 The company operates through three segments: Banking, Factoring, and Corporate.